2021 Kansas State Wildcats baseball team

-The 2021 Kansas State Wildcats baseball team represents Kansas State University during the 2021 NCAA Division I baseball season.
-The Wildcats play their home games at Tointon Family Stadium as a member of the Big 12 Conference.
-They are led by head coach Pete Hughes, in his 3rd season at Kansas State.
+The 2021 Kansas State Wildcats baseball team represented Kansas State University during the 2021 NCAA Division I baseball season.
+The Wildcats played their home games at Tointon Family Stadium as a member of the Big 12 Conference.
+They were led by head coach Pete Hughes, in his 3rd season at Kansas State.

 Previous season

 The 2020 Kansas State Wildcats baseball team notched a 10–7 record in February and early March; however, the remainder of the season was abruptly halted on March 13, 2020, when the Big 12 Conference canceled the remainder of the athletics season due to the Coronavirus pandemic.